GOVERNMENT & POLICE NEWS

 In a way, the annual St. Croix Christmas Boat Parade, which was held Saturday at Christiansted, is the best of everything.

-There are the boats, of course, decorated for Christmas; there's the music coming across the water from the boats; and then there's the fun both aboard and on shore - and then - a balmy tropic night lit by the full moon ghosting in and out of the clouds; the festival atmosphere all through the town in the afternoon, with holiday concerts building up to big moment: Santa Claus arrives via motor boat.
+There are the boats, of course, decorated for Christmas; there’s the music coming across the water from the boats; there’s the fun both aboard and on shore – and then – a balmy tropic night lit by the full moon ghosting in and out of the clouds; the festival atmosphere all through the town in the afternoon, with holiday concerts building up to big moment: Santa Claus arrives via motor boat.

 If this wasn’t enough, the day was topped off with the most impressive fireworks display you could get lighting up the sky over the harbor for almost half an hour - there really wasn't much more you could ask for.